Fleet Reserve Association: History

 1919: Chief Yeoman Robert W. White and Chief Gunner’s Mate Carl H. McDonald are the first enlisted personnel to testify before Congress.
 They present the enlisted perspective on military pay legislation.

 1921: Chief Yeoman George Carlin conceives an association dedicated to monitoring all legislation that impacts enlisted personnel.
 Carlin is considered the father of the FRA.

 1923: The Association’s Constitution and Bylaws Committee determined membership eligibility for the new organization.
 The document stated, “a shipmate is a shipmate, regardless of race, creed or color.”

 Conceived as the U.S. Fleet Naval Reserve Association.
 The organization was chartered as Fleet Reserve Association under Title 36 of the United States Code.
 Officially chartered by the U.S. Congress.

 1925: FRA adopts its cardinal principles of “Loyalty, Protection and Service” as its official motto.

 1925: The Association holds its first national convention in the place of its birth — Philadelphia.

 Founded as an association for enlisted career Navy, FRA expanded its membership to Marine enlisted personnel in January 1956.
 The cover of the Naval Affairs published by The Fleet Reserve Association "For Career Navy and Marine Corps Enlisted Personnel.
 (Volume 35, No. 1 January 1958) By March 1957 the cover statesmen read "The Magazine for Career Enlisted Men of the U.S. Navy and U.S. Marines Corps."
 (Naval Affairs, March 1957) The next significant change was in October 1970 when the cover statement was updates to The Magazine for Career Enlisted Personnel of the U.S Navy, Marine Corps and Coast Guard.
 The elimination of the word "Men" was significant as it opened FRA membership to enlisted women of the sea services.

 The June 1971 issue of Naval Affairs announced the New National Emblem which included the initials USN USMC and USCG.
 The emblem was designed by Shipmate Willis H. Wolfe.

 The Fleet Reserve Association Headquarters is located in Alexandria, Virginia.
 It is the primary office for the National President, and also is the Administrative Headquarters which houses the FRA museum, library, membership services, communications, and the magazine editorial offices.

+Notable Members

+Notable members of The Fleet Reserve Association have included: